The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs

-\begin{lem} The time complexity of the algorithm for the whole diagram, when one processing unit is involved, is bounded above by $O(n^2)$. \end{lem} \begin{proof} By Lemma \ref{lem:NodesO(n)} the time complexity of the algorithm for cell $k$ is bounded by $O(r_k e_k)$.
-Since $r_k\leq n$ and $\sum_{k=1}^n e_k=O(n)$ (see the proofs of Lemma \ref{lem:EndpointO(n)} and Lemma \ref{lem:NodesO(n)} respectively), the bound $O(n^2)$ follows.
-Alternatively, one can obtain the same bound using these lemmas directly (without referring to their proofs) since the number of nodes in the algorithm tree of the whole diagram is $O(n)$ and the number of calculations done in each node is bounded by $O(n)$. \end{proof} In the remaining part of this section we prove the correctness of the output of the algorithm. \begin{lem} Let $F=\{\theta_1,\theta_2\}$ be a subface of the simplex and let $p+T(\theta_i,p)\theta_i,\,i=1,2$ be the corresponding endpoints. \begin{enumerate}[(a)] \item If both endpoints are on the same facet, then the only possible vertices corresponding to $F$ are the endpoints. \item If one endpoint is on one facet and the other is on another one, and both facets intersect at some vertex $v$ of the cell, then the only possible vertices corresponding to $F$ are the endpoints and $v$. \end{enumerate} \end{lem}
+This subsection is devoted to the proof that the output of Algorithm 1 is correct, namely it comprises all the vertices and edges of the considered Voronoi cell. \begin{lem} Let $F=\{\theta_1,\theta_2\}$ be a subedge of the projector and let $p+T(p,\theta_i)\theta_i$, $i\in\{1,2\}$ be the corresponding endpoints of the rays shot in the directions of $\theta_1$ and $\theta_2$, respectively. \begin{enumerate}[(a)] \item If both endpoints are on the same edge, then the only possible vertices corresponding to $F$ are the endpoints. \item If one endpoint is on one edge and the other is on another one, and both edges intersect at some vertex $v$ of the cell, then the only possible vertices corresponding to $F$ are the endpoints and $v$. \end{enumerate} \end{lem}